 Men In Black: International, unfortunately, is not so strong.
 After a promising opening sequence involving a flashback within a flashback, the film meanders and staggers through a barely-there plot, which even in its strongest moments felt like a rehash of the original 1997 movie’s storyline.

 After an early childhood encounter with the MIB, Molly (Tessa Thompson) spends the next 20 years seeking employment within the ultra-secretive organisation.
 She eventually does so, joining MIB’s New York branch under the supervision of Agent O (Emma Thompson).
 As part of her “probationary period”, she’s assigned to shadow the arrogant, charming Agent H (Chris Hemsworth) in the agency’s London contingency, headed up by High T (Liam Neeson).
-The duo then embark upon on a whirlwind tour of Europe and North Africa, in a bid to prevent the world from yet another intergalactic threat.
+The duo then embarks upon on a whirlwind tour of Europe and North Africa, in a bid to prevent the world from yet another intergalactic threat.

 Unengaged performances and dialogue brimming with exposition make this an unlively instalment in the MIB franchise, which has failed to ever recapture the magic of its first feature.